 First, you need to know the gross cost of your solar system after any cash rebates.
 This goes on line 1.
 Include any additional improvements, if any, on lines 2 through 4 and add them up on line 5.

 If you are carrying forward any credits from last year, you would skip to line 12 and insert the amount there.
-If not, you will put the amount from line 6 to line 13.
+If not, you will put the amount from line 6b to line 13.

-The value on line 15 is the amount that can be credited on your taxes for this year.
-You will enter that amount into Schedule 3 (Form 1040 or 1040-SR) line 5 and add it with any other credits for line 7.
+The value on line 15 is the amount that will be credited on your taxes this year.
+Enter that value into Form 1040, line 53 (or Form 1040NR, line 50).

-These steps outline what you need to do to have 26% of your solar system cost credited back to you.
-If you did additional energy improvements to your home in the same year, you may need to complete page 2 of the Form 5695.
-Be sure to include the Form 5695 when you file your taxes.
+These steps have outlined what you need to do to have 30% of the cost of your solar panel system credited back to you!
+If you did additional energy efficiency improvements to your home in the same year, you may also need to complete page 2 of Form 5695.